-Here's where Sony and Microsoft stand on Cyberpunk 2077 refunds
+Here's Where Sony and Microsoft Stand on Cyberpunk 2077 Refunds

-On the Sony side of things, we've seen multiple complaints from owners of the PlayStation 4 version of the game that have attempted to get a refund, but the company has responded that its policy does not allow for refunds if the game was already downloaded and played.
-Of course, this is a complete 180 following the events from this past weekend when Sony was processing refunds.
+On the Sony side of things, we've seen multiple complaints from owners of the PlayStation 4 version of the game that have attempted to get a refund, but the company responded that its policy does not allow for refunds if the game was already downloaded and played.
+Of course, this is a complete 180 following the events this past weekend when Sony processed refunds.

 This could be a direct result of CD Projekt Red telling everyone to go to Sony and Microsoft for refunds.
 Sony may not like the idea of shelling out what could be an unimaginable amount of money for refunds as a direct result of CD Projekt Red's ongoing controversy.
 In some instances, Sony has told those looking for a refund that they'll have a functional game in February 2021.